andyblarblar/landscape_photo_guide/src/intro.md

 # Introduction

-Landscape photography, photography dealing with large open spaces, is perhaps one of the oldest genres of photography in existence.
+Landscape photography is perhaps one of the oldest genres of photography in existence.
 While it can yield beautiful results, landscape photography requires strong technical skills that may be frustrating to acquire.
 This guide aims to bridge the gap between aspiring photographers and the exciting art of landscape photography.

 ## Who is this guide for?

 This guide is designed for someone who has taken an introductory photography course, or has the equivalent skills.
 In particular, you should have:

-- A basic understanding of composition
+- A basic understanding of composition (rule of thirds, subject framing ect.)
 - A working understanding of manual camera operation (exposure, focus, ect.)
-- Basic knowledge of photography terminology.
+- Understanding of photography terminology.
 See the [glossary](./glossory.md) if needed
-- Basic photo editing skills

 ## What does this guide not cover?

-This guide will only cover technical problems that may occur up to taking a landscape photo.
 Discussions on topics such as composition, travel planning, and photo editing are outside the scope of this guide.

 ## Required equipment